ApiLogicServer/Docs/docs/DevOps-Containers.md

 !!! pied-piper ":bulb: TL;DR - Projects are pre-configured for containers: for both deployment and development"

-    Containers are a critical component of DevOps, so API Logic Projects provide pre-configured support.
+    Containers are a critical component of DevOps, so API Logic Projects provide pre-configured support:

+    * they contain the `.devcontainer` directory to enable **Dev Container** use

+    * they contain `devops/docker/build-container.dockerfile` for building your container for **deployment**

 Containers are a best practice for deployment.
 They *also* offer several advantages for development.
 This page outlines a typical scenario for API Logic Server projects.

+&nbsp;

 ## Container Overview